hackclub/hackclub/workshops/color_scheme_generator/README.md

 }
 ```

-Now let's create elements with colors.
+Now let's create some elements that contains our colors.
 But what colors?
 We'll give them random colors later.

 The functional components can accept arbitrary inputs (called “`props`”) and return React elements describing what should appear on the screen.